 Learn the ins and outs of budgeting and ways to create a money plan that aligns with your personal values.

 Understand how to manage your existing credit and debt, including student loans.

 Workshop 3: Smart Future

 Get counsel on how to approach investments and retirement planning.
 When it comes to money, the time to start thinking about the future is the present!

-Women are paid 83 cents for every dollar paid to white, non-Hispanic men, and Black women are compensated just 64 cents compared to white men.
+Women working full-time, year-round are paid 84 cents for every dollar paid to men, and Black women are compensated just 69 cents compared to non-Hispanic white men.
 Moreover, women hold two-thirds of the nation’s student-loan debt.
 More than 70% of Black students go into debt to pay for higher education, compared to 56% of white students.

 Many Black and Brown women borrow more—and take more time to pay off their debts—because they have less family wealth to rely on.
 This so-called “wealth gap” spans generations and is due to centuries of racism, discrimination and unequal access to education and housing.
 To make matters worse, Black women are more likely to work in lower-paying service occupations like food service, domestic work and health care assistance than other industries and less likely to be employed in higher-paying engineering and tech fields or managerial positions.